DownsideupmediaUSA/angular-link-dom-manipulation-readme-v-000/README.md

 One problem - we don't *really* use `$scope` anymore - we use controller values.
 Well, much like when we required the parent controller in our previous README, we can actually request our own directives controller for use in the link function.

-To do this, we add `require` with the value `ngController`.
+To do this, we add `require` with the value `someDirective`.
 Before, we used `^nameOfDirective` to get the parent's directive.
-Notice how we aren't using a `^` anymore - we are no longer looking upwards to the parents for a controller - instead, we're asking for the controller of the directive (the `ngController` part).
+Notice how we aren't using a `^` anymore - we are no longer looking upwards to the parents for a controller - instead, we're asking for the controller of the directive (the `someDirective` part).

 ```js
 function SomeDirective() {